AlanSimpsonMe/FastAPI-SQLModel/README.md

 Make sure you're using Python 3.6 or later.
 In Windows you might need to execute `py -V` to get the version number.
-On a Mac try `python 3 -V`.
+On a Mac try `python3 -V`.
 If they don't work, replace `py` or `python3` below with whatever does work for you.
 In VS Code terminal (or whatever command line you're using), folow these steps to create a virtual environment and install dependencies.

 Windows
 -------